Terrill F. Thompson

 Peakware.com, January 1995 to December 1999

 Developed the internationally acclaimed Peakware World Mountain Encyclopedia web site.
-Peakware is now under new ownership, but I continue to do contractual work developing and maintaining the site.
-Peakware has over 10,000 users who actively contribute content, and remains the web's premier source for information about mountains and mountaineering.
-It also continues to be fully accessible to users with disabilities.
+Peakware was a search engine before Google, and a wiki before Wikipedia.
+I sold the site in 1999 but have continued to do contractual work for its new owners, developing and maintaining the site.
+Peakware has over 12,000 users who actively contribute content, and remains the web's premier source for information about mountains and mountaineering.
+It also continues to be accessible to users with disabilities.

 Market Research Analyst/ LAN Manager